mohammed-dev-stack/ai-workflow-orchestrator/README.md

 ## Scalability Overview

-The stack (stateless-friendly JWT auth, MongoDB, Socket.IO) is *compatible* with horizontal scaling in principle. ⚠️ **Insufficient evidence from repository** exists for: a Socket.IO multi-instance adapter (a Redis pub/sub adapter is *required*, not optional, the moment more than one backend process runs — raw Socket.IO does not fan out broadcasted events across separate Node processes on its own), database indexing strategy, a caching layer, containerization, or load-test results.
+The stack (stateless-friendly JWT auth, PostgreSQL, Socket.IO) is *compatible* with horizontal scaling in principle. ⚠️ **Insufficient evidence from repository** exists for: a Socket.IO multi-instance adapter (a Redis pub/sub adapter is *required*, not optional, the moment more than one backend process runs — raw Socket.IO does not fan out broadcasted events across separate Node processes on its own), database indexing strategy, a caching layer, connection pooling configuration, containerization, or load-test results.
 For a product where live chat is a core feature, this is a real gap to close before scaling backend instances horizontally — not a cosmetic documentation omission.

 ---